 Reports shall contain all results of sampling and analysis of the discharge, including the flow and the nature and concentration of pollutants, and loading where required by the County.
-The frequency of monitoring by the Discharger shall be as prescribed in the Dischargers County issued discharge permit.
-If pollutant concentration in the discharge is variable, the County may require the installation of special sampling devices.
+The frequency of monitoring by the Discharger shall be as prescribed in the Dischargers' County issued discharge permit.
+If pollutant concentration in the discharge is variable, the County may require the installation of flow monitoring facilities, instruments, and recording devices to enable accurate measurement of flows as determined to be necessary.
 These may include a continuous sampling pump coupled to a flow meter in such a way that the size of the sample is proportional to the total flow.
 The Discharger shall be responsible for the collection and testing of aforementioned samples.
 All tests shall be performed in laboratories approved by the County.
 Samples shall be collected in such a manner as to be representative of the composition of the wastes.
 Every care shall be exercised in the collection of the sample to ensure their preservation in a state comparable to that at the time the sample was taken.